Skip to main content

 Token Approaches

-There are three ways to provide a token to a widget:
+There are four ways to provide a token to a widget:

 ApproachHow it worksBest for